Medical questions & health advice by board certified doctors

-"Can herpes cause heart disease?
+"Can herpes cause heart disease?"

 I'm a woman and I'm 38.
 I was diagnosed with herpes when I was 29, and I'm wondering about the long-term effects on my health.
 In particular, my family has heart disease ? can herpes cause that, or exacerbate it?
 What about other problems?

 There are multiple causes of heart disease the most common of which are coronary artery disease (blockages), and heart failure.
 If you have a family history of coronary artery disease and heart attacks, then you will need to take measures later in life to reduce these risks.
 The main contributors to this disease are diabetes, high blood pressure, high cholesterol, obesity, and lack of exercise.
 There are major complications of herpes infections that usually only occur in patients with severely impaired immune systems.
 Herpes infections in the brain or blood stream can be deadly, but are very rare.
 If you are concerned about heart disease, then I suggest that you discuss the proper measures that can be taken with your primary care physician to insure that you reduce your risk.
 Likely, there will be little aside from blood pressure control and maintaining a healthy weight that you will need to worry about right now.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.